 Can my students purchase their texts?

 Yes.
 Encourage them to stock their professional libraries by buying their textbooks.
 Students may buy any of the resources in the Instructional Resource Rental Department — even those used in courses they may not be taking at the time.
 A purchase period is set every Fall and Spring semester.
 This period begins the third Monday of the term and ends on the first Friday of the last month of the term.
-During this period students may buy any rental material in inventory for 25% off the replacement price.
+During this period students may buy any rental material in inventory for 25% off the publishers current list price.

 When do students have to return their textbooks?